Dystrophic lake: Chemical properties

 Dystrophic lakes have a high level of dissolved organic carbon.
 This consists of organic carboxylic and phenolic acids, which keep water pH levels relatively stable, possibly by acting as a natural buffer.
 Therefore, the lake's naturally acidic pH is largely unaffected by industrial emissions.
 Dissolved organic carbon also reduces the amount of ultraviolet radiation that enters the lake and can reduce the bioavailability of heavy metals by binding them.
 There is a significantly lower calcium content in the water and sediment of a dystrophic lake when compared with a non-dystrophic lake.
 Essential fatty acids, like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are still present in the organisms in humic lakes, but are downgraded in nutritional quality by this acidic environment, resulting low nutritional quality of dystrophic lake's producers, such as phytoplankton.

 Because of differing trophic status, some dystrophic lakes may differ strongly in their chemical composition from other dystrophic lakes.
 Studies of the chemical composition of different types of dystrophic lakes have shown differing levels of dissolved inorganic nitrogen, lipase and glucosidase depending on water color.
+These attributes make the water unsafe in its raw form to ingest.

 Life in dystrophic lakes

 The catchment area of a dystrophic lake is usually a coniferous forest rich or an area with peat mosses.
 Despite the presence of ample nutrients, dystrophic lakes can be considered nutrient-poor, because their nutrients are trapped in organic matter, and therefore are unavailable to primary producers.
 A considerable amount of the organic matter in dystrophic lakes is allochthonous, meaning it is produced externally to the lake.
 Due to high amounts of organic matter and lack of light, it is bacterioplankton that control the rate of nutrient flux between the aquatic and terrestrial environments.
 The bacteria are found in high numbers.
 These bacteria drive the food web of humic lakes by providing energy and supplying usable forms of organic and inorganic carbon to other organisms, primarily to phagotrophic and mixotrophic flagellates.

 Decomposition of organic matter by bacteria also converts organic nitrogen and phosphorus into their inorganic forms, which are then available for uptake by primary producers including both large and small phytoplankton (algae and cyanobacteria).
 The biological activity of humic lakes is, however, dominated by bacterial metabolism.
 The chemistry of humic lakes makes it difficult for higher trophic levels such as planktivorous fish to establish themselves, leaving a simplified food web consisting mostly of plants, plankton, and bacteria.
 The dominance of the bacteria means that dystrophic lakes generally have a higher respiration rate than primary production rate.